Snowflake Query Acceleration Service 101: Speed Up Queries (2025)

 What is Scale Factor and how it works in Snowflake Query Acceleration (QAS)?

 Scale Factor is a cost control mechanism that sets an upper bound limit on the amount of compute resources that a virtual warehouse can use for query acceleration.
-It acts as a multiplier based on the size and hourly cost of the warehouse.
+It acts as a multiplier based on the size and hourly credit cost of the warehouse.

 Enabling Snowflake Query Acceleration Service